Live

 The Institutional Foundation for African Energy

-The African Pipeline Resource Network (APRN) is the premier continental think-tank and training ecosystem dedicated to the engineering, policy, and operational excellence of Africa's midstream infrastructure.
+The African Pipeline Resource Network (APRN) is the premier continental think-tank and capacity building network dedicated to the engineering, policy, and operational excellence of Africa’s midstream infrastructure.

 Strategic Partner: EITEP